StarLabsLtd/coreboot/Documentation/distributions.md

 binary code.
 Their laptops ship with a blob-free OS and coreboot firmware with a neutralized Intel Management Engine (ME) and SeaBIOS as the payload.

+### Star Labs

+[Star Labs](https://starlabs.systems/) offer a range of laptops designed and built specifically for Linux.
+All are now available with coreboot firmware, using Tianocore as the payload, and which include an NVRAM option to disable the Intel Management Engine.

 ### ChromeOS Devices

 All ChromeOS devices ([Chromebooks](https://chromebookdb.com/), Chromeboxes,